sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 Now that our `Gear` class exists, its time to ask the question: **Is it the best way to organize the code?**

 The answer, as always, is: it depends.
 If you expect the application to remain static forever, the `Gear` in its current form may be good enough.
-However you can forsee the possibility of an entire application of calculators for bicyclists. `Gear` is the first of many classes of an application that will _evolve_.
+However you can foresee the possibility of an entire application of calculators for bicyclists. `Gear` is the first of many classes of an application that will _evolve_.
 To efficiently evolve, code mush be easy to change.

 ### Why Single Responsibility Matters

+Applications that are easy to change consist out of classes that are easy to reuse.
+Reusable classes are pluggable units of well-defined behavior that have few entanglements.

+A class with more than one responsibility is difficult to reuse.
+If you want to reuse some (but not all) of its behavior, it is impossible to get at only the parts you need.
+You are faced with two options and neither is appealing:

+* If the responsibilities are so coupled that you cannot use just the behavior you need, you could duplicate the code of interest.
+This is a terrible idea, and would make the code not DRY.
+* If the class is structured such that you _can_ access only the behavior you need, you could reuse the entire class.
+This just substitutes one problem for another.

+The class you are reusing is confused about what it does and it contains several tangled up responsibilities, it has _many reasons to change_.
+It may change for a reason that is unrelated to your use of it.
+Each time it changes, there is a possibility of breaking every class that depends on it.

+You increase the application's chance of breaking unexpectedly if you depend on classes that do to much.

 ### Determining If a Class Has a Single Responsibility